 The Subak is a water management system of canals and weirs.
 This water management system is vital to the life of Bali’s cultural landscapes.
 A landscape made up of 5 main rice terraces and their water temples.
 A group of farmers are what make a Subak, the head being elected by vote.

 This system is old.
 Older than what most people would guess.
 It dates back to the 9th century and has become more than just an irrigations system for the people of Bali.
-It’s a reflection of a belief around a spiritual connection called Tri Hita Karana.
-It translates into a unification between the realms of spirit, the human world and nature.
+It’s a reflection of a belief in a spiritual connection called Tri Hita Karana.
+It translates into a unification between the realms of spirit, the human world, and nature.

-The Subak system is critical to Bali’s preservation and a whole entire ecosystem and it’s being lost.
+The Subak system is critical to Bali’s preservation and a whole ecosystem, and it’s being lost.
 Too quickly are young people to leave home in search of a job that pays well enough to support themselves and their family.
-The lessons don’t have time to be heard and the culture is lacking oxygen to breath.
+The lessons don’t have time to be heard, and the culture is lacking oxygen to breathe.
 A drive of consumerism and the appeal of a fast, fun and rich lifestyle from Western cultures is also driving these teens to the urban areas quicker.